GreenAutoML4FAS/HyperSparse/README.md

 <b>[HyperSparse](https://arxiv.org/pdf/2308.07163)</b> is a novel regularization-loss for sparse neural networks that adaptively penalizes small weights with a higher regularization.
 As shown in the figure above, weights with a small magnitude are regularized by factor 1 in earlier epochs which is comparable to the L1-Loss .
-For weights beyond the given pruning-rate (&kappa;=90%), HyperSparse decreases smoothly to zero.
+For weights beyond the pruning-rate (&kappa;=90%), HyperSparse decreases smoothly to zero.
 Looking the gradient behaviour over epoch e, the model-weights becomes sparse for small weights.
 This results in an increasing gap of HyperSparse's gradient, as shown in epoch 40.

 To sum up, Hypersparse has the following properties:
 - smoothly decreasing gradient for weight above pruning-rate &kappa;
-- point of inflections turns to be at the given pruning-rate
+- point of inflections turns to be at pruning-rate &kappa
 - increasing gradient-gap between potentially pruned and remaining weights over epoch e
 - creates well performing models in very high sparsity regimes